noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Opportunities
 Niche Market: Success within its Niche would come with strong support both in attention and financially in the form of sales.
 Enough attention and it will break out of its niche.
+Integration of collaboration with other notable brands:

 #### Threats
-Competitors: 'Teenage engineering' (TA) makes similar products that
+Competitors: 'Teenage engineering' (TA) makes similar products that are considered

 ## Conclusion